zhaoyang-lee/ST-MAGAN_for_location_prediction/README.md

 # ST-MAGAN_for_location_prediction
-this is code for location prediction with ST-MAGAN
+this is code for location prediction with ST-MAGAN，

+Attention: The code and corresponding papers have been upgraded, and the new code will be soon uploaded as it is organized.

 # MyModel: